LiAngelo Ball: Los Angeles Ballers (2018)

-Greensboro Swarm (2021–present)
+Greensboro Swarm (2021–2023)

 In July 2019, Ball underwent surgery for an ankle injury and missed the NBA Summer League.
 On December 29, he signed with the Oklahoma City Blue of the NBA G League as a practice player.
 On March 9, 2020, he signed with the Blue by waiver claim.
 The Blue played just one game, which Ball did not play in, before the remainder of the season was cancelled due to the COVID-19 pandemic.

 On December 2, 2020, Ball was signed to a training camp contract by the Detroit Pistons.
-On December 13, 2020, he was waived without playing in a pre-season game.
+On December 13, he was waived without playing in a pre-season game.

-In the summer of 2021, Ball was invited by his brother LaMelo to workout with his team, the Charlotte Hornets.
+In the summer of 2021, Ball was invited by his brother LaMelo to work out with his team, the Charlotte Hornets.
 The Hornets allowed their players to bring in one workout partner.
 The Charlotte staff was impressed observing Ball, and he earned a spot on their Summer League team.
-In his summer league debut, he had five 3-pointers in 16 minutes.
+In his summer league debut, he had five three-pointers in 16 minutes.
 On October 14, 2021, Ball was signed by the Hornets.
 However, he was waived the next day.

 On October 23, 2021, Ball was selected by the Greensboro Swarm 14th overall in the 2021 NBA G League draft.
 He scored 22 points in his G League debut.

 Ball joined the Charlotte Hornets for the 2022 NBA Summer League.
 On September 26, 2022, Ball signed a non-guaranteed contract with the Hornets.
 He was waived on October 15, 2022.

 On October 23, 2022, Ball rejoined the Greensboro Swarm roster for training camp.

+Astros de Jalisco (2024)

+On February 14, 2024, it was announced that Ball had signed with the Astros de Jalisco of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) in Mexico.
+He made his team debut in their season opener on March 1, recording no stats in six minutes of play in a 77–72 win against the Frayles de Guasave.
+After playing only two games, Ball left the team due to a ligament injury in his left ankle, choosing to rehabilitate in the United States.